nak2002k/Sonific/README.md

 ## 🤖 AI Assistant Setup (Optional)

 The AI assistant provides expert analysis of your generated sonification files and helps interpret audio quality.
-This feature is **completely optional** - the platform works perfectly without it.
+This feature is **completely optional** - the platform works perfectly without it.(Having some issues with the integration keep looking at https://github.com/nak2002k/Sonific for updates)

 ### OpenAI-Compatible Endpoint Configuration